UC Santa Barbara shoots past Warriors, 81-61

 A run at first place came to an abrupt halt for the University of Hawai’i basketball team in an 81-61 road loss at UC Santa Barbara on Saturday night at the Thunderdome in Santa Barbara, Calif.

-The Rainbow Warriors, who had a chance to tie for first place with a victory, dropped to 22-10 overall and completed the Big West Conference regular season at 13-7.
+The Rainbow Warriors, who could have tied for first place with a victory, dropped to 22-10 overall and completed the Big West Conference regular season at 13-7.
 UCSB improved to 24-8 overall and 15-5 in the BWC.
 The Gauchos and UC Irvine finished in a tie for the regular-season championship.

-Hawai’i finished in fifth place and will be the No. 5 seed for next week’s Big West Conference Championship Tournament at Henderson, Nev.
-The Warriors will face No. 4 Cal State Fullerton in a quarterfinal game on March 9.
+Hawai’i will be either the No. 4 or No. 5 seed for next week’s Big West Conference Championship Tournament at Henderson, Nev.

 The Warriors fell behind early and never caught up.
 The Gauchos jumped to a 21-10 lead less than nine minutes into the game, and eventually took a 46-26 lead at intermission.